jolleekin/modern_charts/README.md

 Charts automatically resize when the browser is resized.

 #### Interactive
-- Support for tooltips and legends
+- Shows tooltips on hovering/touch start
-- When you click a legend item, the visibility of the corresponding series is toggled.
+- The visibility of a series is toggled when you click the corresponding legend item

 #### Modular
 Each chart type has its own class, so your final production code only contains